liy1shu/short-video-streaming/README.md

 ##### The args:

 - `--baseline`, `--user`：choose the algorithm you are evaluating

-- `--behavior`: (optional) input a file that specifies user watch ratio for each video, can be used to test algorithms under extreme conditions.

-  - Persistent: the user persists to the end of most videos (/data/user_behavior/persistent.txt)
-  - Impatient: the user leaves early in most videos (/data/user_behavior/impatient.txt)

-  Without the arg(by default), we will generate user retention for each video according to the video model we collected for the specific video.

 - `--trace`: (optional) choose the type of trace you are evaluating from "fixed", "medium", "low", "high", "middle" .
 By default, trace would be set to fixed.